UniMath/agda-unimath/src/foundation/preunivalent-type-families.lagda.md

 ## Properties

-### Preunivalent type families are faithful as maps
+### Type families are preunivalent if and only if they are faithful as maps

 **Proof:** We have the
 [commuting triangle of maps](foundation-core.commuting-triangles-of-maps.md)